arashbrd/Simple-Firebase-messaging-Server/README.md

 ## Usage

-for learning purposes
+- For learning purposes and who want to send message notification manually using Google Firebase
-for more info refer to : https://firebase.google.com/docs/cloud-messaging/send-message#python
+- For more info please refer to : https://firebase.google.com/docs/cloud-messaging/send-message#python

-## Contributing

-Guidelines for contributing to the project.

 ## License